Primary Navigation Mobile

 Petrol engines

-The Cupra Ateca was launched with the single option of a 2.0-litre TSI turbocharged petrol engine producing 300hp and 400Nm of torque (pulling power).
-Channelling the power via a seven-speed DSG automatic transmission to all four wheels, this is capable of a claimed 0-62mph acceleration time of 4.9 seconds and a top speed of 152mph.
+The Cupra Ateca was first launched with the single option of a 2.0-litre TSI turbocharged petrol engine producing 300hp and 400Nm of torque (pulling power).
+Channelling that power through a seven-speed DSG automatic transmission to all four wheels, this gave the car a claimed 0–62mph time of 4.9 seconds and a top speed of 152mph.
 In terms of five-seater family SUVs, this is a pretty quick one.

 In 2023, however, Cupra added more affordable 150hp 1.5-litre and 190hp 2.0-litre models as well – both also petrol-powered and turbocharged.
 These too come with the seven-speed DSG transmission, and the 190hp model gets the same 4Drive all-wheel drive system as the 300hp version.
 The 150hp Cupra Ateca is front-wheel drive only.

-Performance from the newer engines is naturally reduced, with the 1.5 taking 9.3 seconds to go 0-62mph and reaching 124mph flat out.
-The 2.0-litre is quicker, taking 7.2 seconds and hitting 132mph.
+Performance from the newer engines is obviously less impressive.
+The 1.5 takes 9.3 seconds to go from 0–62mph and it’ll hit 124mph flat out.
+The 2.0-litre is quicker, taking 7.2 seconds and reaching 132mph.
 But the star of the show here is undoubtedly the 300hp variant.

-The engine, gearbox and all-wheel drive work very well together, providing plenty of poke and good traction, allowing the fastest Ateca to cover ground at an impressive rate.
-It’s not, perhaps, as ferocious as those figures for the 300hp versions might lead you to suspect – there’s no massive kick in the back here when you put your foot down, but speed builds quickly, even so.
+The engine, gearbox and all-wheel drive system work very well together, providing plenty of poke and good traction, allowing the fastest Ateca to cover ground at an impressive rate.
+It’s not, perhaps, as ferocious as those figures for the 300hp versions might lead you to suspect – there’s no massive kick in the back here when you put your foot down.
+But speed builds quickly, even so.

 54